xoolive/traffic/docs/user_guide/arithmetics.rst

 Intersection of collections with the & (and) operator
 -----------------------------------------------------

-When applied on collections, the & operator return the subset of trajectories that are present in both collections.
+When applied on collections, the & operator returns the subset of trajectories that are present in both collections.

 .. automethod:: traffic.core.Traffic.__and__